 After selecting pre-qualified construction managers, the District shall prepare a request for proposals for each CMR contract at least thirty days prior to the deadline for receiving and opening proposals.
 Notice of the request for proposals shall be published and filed as required by law.
 The request for proposals shall be sent only to the construction managers selected under the pre-qualification procedures of this policy.
 The request for proposals shall contain all elements required by law.

 Proposals shall be sealed and shall not be opened until expiration of the time established for making proposals as set forth in the request for proposals.
 Proposals may be withdrawn at any time prior to acceptance.
 The District shall have the right to reject any and all proposals except for the purpose of evading the provisions and policies of the Nebraska Schools Construction Alternatives Act.

-1. Members of the Board;
+1. A member of the Board;

 3. The school’s architect or engineer;

 4. Any person chosen by the District for providing expertise relevant to selection of a construction manager under the Nebraska Schools Construction Alternatives Act; and